ahmadacw/Content-aware-image-resizing/README.md

 # Content-aware-image-resizing
 Utilizing dynamic programing in order to resize digital images with minimal loss of quality

-We do this by removing "seams" from the image, so if we want to reduce the size by 2 in the x dimension.
+We do this by removing or adding "seams" from the image, so if we want to reduce the size by 2 in the x dimension.
 We find two vertical seams to remove.

 The seams can be choosen using different methods, the most basic being straight rows of pixels.